20 Reasons to Own a Gun Safe

 But, the safe does so quietly and without betraying you in the process.
 This is useful if intruders have breached your perimeter and are inside your home.

-Your or a loved one can use the special emergency access features on some safes to not only arm themselves in a time of danger and sound a silent alarm and call the police as well.
+Your or a loved one can use the unique emergency access features on some safes to not only arm themselves in a time of danger and sound a silent alarm and call the police as well.

-Special low visibility lighting lets you or them acquire the right weapon and ammunition for it and then close silently so as not to let the intruders where you are or that you are now armed.
+Special low visibility lighting lets you or them acquire the right weapon and ammunition for it and then close silently so as not to make the intruders where you are or that you are now armed.

 With the various types of quick access gun safes, you are never a few seconds from being unarmored to being able to deal with intruders or break-ins.